MilesGorman/milesgorman.github.io/_pages/about.md

 ---

-I have recently completed a Master of Advanced Study (Part III) in Applied Mathematics at The University of Cambridge.
+I have recently completed a Master of Advanced Study (Part III) in Applied Mathematics at the University of Cambridge.

 I am now looking to continue my studies with a PhD in quantum computing.
 I am particularly interested in quantum error correction and fault tolerance.